coracle-social/coracle/ROADMAP.md

 # Current

 - [ ] Fix issues
-- [ ] Write NIP to support proxies.
-Update COUNT NIP to mention how proxies are a good use case for COUNT
-- [ ] Write blog post on multiplexer
 - [ ] Fix performance issues
 - [ ] Fix reactions and replies showing up
 - [ ] Fix iOS/safari/firefox
 - [ ] https://github.com/coracle-social/coracle/issues/42
-- [ ] Multiplex, charge past a certain usage level based on bandwidth
 - [ ] Add onError handler to subscriptions for when sockets fail to connect?
 - [ ] Add bugsnag to multiplexr